johnnewcombe/NewBear-77-68/JMON/README.md

 ASCII   FC9E - Convert value in A to 2 x ASCII hex digits in A and B.
 PRX     FCBB - Print value in X as 4 hex digits.
 ZOUT    FCC9 - Print value in A as 2 hex digits.
-PUNCH   FDE2 - Invokes the PUNCH command use JMP as THIS IS NOT A SUBROUTINE but restarts MiniMon.
+PUNCH   FDE2 - Invokes the PUNCH command use JMP as THIS IS NOT A SUBROUTINE but restarts JMON.
-LOAD    FCE3 - Invokes the LOAD command use JMP as THIS IS NOT A SUBROUTINE but restarts MiniMon.
+LOAD    FCE3 - Invokes the LOAD command use JMP as THIS IS NOT A SUBROUTINE but restarts JMON.
-BIN     FD01 - Inistialise ACIA(a) to 8N2 (MiniMon terminal originally used 7E1 for normal interaction).
 RD_A    FD2B - Read byte from ACIA.A to A.
-REGPRT  FD36 - Invoke the REGISTER PRINT Command, use JMP as THIS IS NOT A SUBROUTINE but restarts MiniMon.
+REGPRT  FD36 - Invoke the REGISTER PRINT Command, use JMP as THIS IS NOT A SUBROUTINE but restarts JMON.
 PRSP    FD4D - Prints a space.
-BLKMOV  FD62 - Invokes the BLOCK MOVE command.
+MEMTEST FD62 - Invokes the MEMORY TEST command.
 SUB     FDD6 - Subtract uses T_X 16 bit data area at F0E6.
 PRP     FE33 - Prints he string " P ".
 PRD     FE3B - Prints he string " D ".
 MODIFY  FE43 - Invokes the MODIFY command.
 GO      FEC2 - Invokes the GO command, This is an SW1 call.
-CONTNU  FED9 - Invokes the CONTINUE command, as THIS IS NOT A SUBROUTINE but restarts MiniMon.
+CONTNU  FED9 - Invokes the CONTINUE command, as THIS IS NOT A SUBROUTINE but restarts JMON.
 DUMP    FF07 - Invokes the DUMP command.
 BRPTSET FF39 - Invokes the SET BREAKPOINT command.terminal
 HEADER  FF63 - Prints the header used for the register display.
-RESET   FF81 - Resets ACIAs saves the callers stack pointer and restarts MiniMon.
+RESET   FF81 - Resets ACIAs saves the callers stack pointer and restarts JMON.
-SWI     FF8C - Saves callers stack pointer and restarts MiniMon.
+SWI     FF8C - Saves callers stack pointer and restarts JMON.
 START   FF8F - Restarts MniMon.
 ```